White House, Congress struggle to complete stop-gap spending bill as October shutdown looms

 Trump announced at a rally Thursday night in the battleground state of Wisconsin that farmers would get an additional $13 billion, money from the same fund that the administration is seeking to replenish via the short-term spending bill.

-“We have concerns about giving Trump more money to help him minimize the political damage his trade wars are causing,” a senior House Democratic aide involved in the talks said in explaining the Democrats’ opposition to the money.
+“We have serious concerns about giving President Trump a blank check to spread political favors,” a senior House Democratic aide involved in the talks said in explaining the Democrats’ opposition to the money.
+“It is an abuse of taxpayer dollars to give this administration more money so the president can grab headlines with announcements at campaign rallies.”
 The aide spoke on condition of anonymity to discuss internal deliberations.

 Additionally, Democrats are seeking more money for food assistance to children impacted by the coronavirus pandemic.
 They also want $3.6 billion in additional election security funds as part of the short-term bill -- something Republicans oppose.